sssx-dev/sssx/PLAN.md

 - [ ] add linter to all packages and apps
 - [ ] documentation

+- [ ] create plugin to generate podcast RSS feed and pages

 ## Done

 - [x] add incremental function to the data file